AndraxDev/AndraxDev/README.md

 ## 📖 About me:

 I'm a student at the Technical University of Košice, where I'm studying to become an expert in the field of technology.
 With a focus on Android and Java development, I have already demonstrated my skills and dedication to the industry by developing some hobby projects.
-Experienced developer with 3+ years of frontend and backend development.
-I have experience using Google Cloud Services including Firebase services, Maps SDK, IAM.
-I have experience in mentoring junior team members.
+Experienced developer with 4+ years of frontend and backend development.
+I have experience using Google Cloud Services, including Firebase services, Maps SDK, and IAM.
+I have experience mentoring junior team members.
 Speak English fluently.
 I have experience working both solo and in a team.

 ## ✨ Experience:

-Currently I'm working on multiple full-stack commercial projects.
-Some of these projects:
+Currently I'm working on multiple full-stack commercial and non-commercial projects.
+Currently I'm working in these projects:
+- <a href="https://assistant.teslasoft.org/">SpeakGPT</a> - A powerful mobile assistant that utilizes latest OpenAI APIs including text generation, image generation, voice recognition and generation.
+Currently exists experimental support for Microsoft Windows and Desktop Google Chrome.
+This project is a part of <a href = "https://teslasoft.org/.">Teslasoft Ecosystem</a>.
+- Re-Use Center Kosice Web Portal - Together with a team from <a href = "https://www.ibm.com/">IBM</a> we are developing a convenient place for exchanging used items where people who need some items (like electronics) can obtain them for free from volunteers who no longer need such items.
+This portal will guarantee transparency of volunteers (organizations participating in the project) and quality of provided items.
+All providers and volunteers pass strict verification, and all used items must meet minimum quality requirements.
+Additionally, this project will develop circular economics, and reduce carbon emissions by reducing market demand, and give used items a second life.

+My past activities:

 - PegaCons - an AR app that allows you to maintain antennas and towers without hands.
 This app is designed for enterprise models of RealWear Navigator.
-Basic features: Near antennas map, identify antenna by using QR code.
+Basic features: Near antennas map; identify antenna by using QR code.
 View your tasks and media associated with the selected antenna.
 Use your voice to navigate through the app.
-Customer: Deutsche Telekom IT Solutions Europe
+Customer: Deutsche Telekom IT Solutions Europe.
-- SpeakGPT - A powerful mobile assistant that utilizes latest OpenAI APIs including text generation, image generation, voice recognition and generation.
-Currently exists experimental support for Microsoft Windows and Desktop Google Chrome.
 - CMCChat - Mobile AI assistant for disabled or elder people.
 - DZS - Public transport management system

 ## 📦 Volunteering:

+- Starting from Januare 2024 I'm collaborating with <a href = "https://www.ibm.com/">IBM</a> on non-commercial project for Re-Use Center Kosice
 - Starting from Spring 2022 I'm a member of Board of European Students of Technology
-- In 2022 I was professors assistant to help new students in our university
+- Starting from 2022 I'm professor's assistant to help new students in our university
 - Starting 2023 I'm teaching subject "Basics of algorithmization and programming"
 - Starting 2024 I'm teaching subject "Programming"